 You really need to first ask yourself why you want to do it.
 Why are you going on this trip?
 The second question will be about how much riding experience you have.

 If this was your first bike trip and you were going just because your friends asked, I will highly advise against it.
 A winter ride is really for someone who has done a few long-distance motorcycle trips before.

 You must be comfortable with sitting on the bikes for long hours; able to handle the weather; able to ride in low visibility and should know how to maneuver the machine on any kind of terrain or road conditions.

-If you have not done all of this before and are not much greatly confident, I will recommend first going on a few short rides and weekend trips and then plan for something in the winter season.
+If you have not done all of this before and are not greatly confident, I will recommend first going on a few short rides and weekend trips and then planning for something in the winter season.

 Tips for Cold Weather Motorcycle Riding

 I have been doing motorcycle trips for a long time now and have been out on a trip every month of the year.
 I have done winter rides in places like Ladakh and Spiti Valley (in India) and several other towns of Himachal and Uttarakhand.

 Nearly a decade later of riding, here are some of the things I’ve learned about winter motorcycling riding.

 When preparing for this ride, there are three aspects that you will have to look at; the weather, your machine, and yourself.

 Weather is what you must be fully aware of.
 Your machine is something that first must be capable of the ride and then serviced.
 Last but not the least; you would have to be ready for the adventure, both physically and mentally.